• About

 My current research focuses on reconstructing the life story of singer Julie d'Aubigny Maupin.

-Other research interests include: gender and sexuality in the 17th and 18th centuries; depictions of gender, queer sexuality, and gender-based violence in opera; and trauma-informed and wellness-focused practices in the voice studio and rehearsal room.
+Other research interests: gender and sexuality in the 17th and 18th centuries; depictions of gender, queer sexuality, and gender-based violence in opera; trauma-informed and wellness-focused practices in the voice studio and rehearsal room.

 Above: photo by Lauren Halasz